Victorious: Music from the Hit TV Show: Music structure and lyrics

 Victorious: Music from the Hit TV Show is primarily a pop and teen pop record.
 It features the heavy usage of synthesizers, drum machine and Auto-Tune.
-The album's lyrical themes explore topics about love, friendship, breakups, and the affirmation of self-worth.
+The album's lyrical themes explore topics about love, friendship, breakups, fame, and the affirmation of self-worth.
 The album opens with "Make It Shine", the theme song for Victorious which features Justice on vocals.
 Musically, the track is a pop, teen pop, candy pop, and pop rock song.
 The lyrics are about encouraging people to follow after their dreams.
 "Freak the Freak Out" is an upbeat rock-influenced pop, teen pop, funk, and dance song that is about Justice fighting with her unresponsive boyfriend.

 "Best Friend's Brother" is an upbeat and uptempo pop and synth-pop song.
 It features Justice having a crush over her friend's older brother.
 "Beggin' on Your Knees" is an upbeat pop and synth-pop track that has Justice wanting to get revenge on her cheating ex-boyfriend.
 "All I Want Is Everything", featuring Justice on vocals, is an upbeat track that references musicians Madonna and Michael Jackson, and has lyrics about a girl going after her crush and wanting to achieve fame.
 "You're the Reason" is an uptempo pop and electro ballad with Justice on vocals.
 The song's lyrics center on a strange but supportive person who helps their friend gain greater self-confidence.
 "Give It Up", which features Ariana Grande and Elizabeth Gillies on vocals, is a pop, teen pop, and R&B song.
 Its lyrics are about Gillies and Grande inviting a boy to approach them.

 The next track is a bubblegum pop cover version of the Jackson 5's 1969 hit single "I Want You Back" which features Justice on vocals.
 "Song 2 You" features Justice and Leon Thomas III singing about falling in love and finding that it doesn't depend on material possessions like designer clothes.
 "Tell Me That You Love Me" also features Justice and Thomas on vocals.
 The lyrics are about a couple continuing to be in love despite all the tough times they have together.
 "Finally Falling" is a pop rock ballad that has Justice singing about her and her boyfriend choosing love over material possessions.
 The album ends with "Leave It All to Shine", a pop and teen pop track that is a mashup of the theme songs from Victorious ("Make It Shine") and iCarly ("Leave It All to Me"), featuring vocals from Justice and Miranda Cosgrove.
 The iTunes version of the album concludes with "Broken Glass" that has Matt Bennett on vocals.